General Pharmaceutical Council: Powers to regulate corporate bodies

-Failure to regulate large corporate chain pharmacies
+Fitness for purpose of the regulation of large corporate chain pharmacies

 In September 2022, the Professional Standards Authority launched a report in Parliament on improving patient safety.
-Noting the GPhC’s powers to regulate pharmacy owners and pharmacy premises, the PSA stated: “The GPhC has more modern legislation, established under the Pharmacy Order 2010… the GPhC can issue improvement notices or conditions, or ultimately, disqualify a pharmacy owner and remove all their premises from the register.”
+Noting the GPhC’s powers to regulate pharmacy owners and pharmacy premises, the PSA stated:“The GPhC has more modern legislation, established under the Pharmacy Order 2010… the GPhC can issue improvement notices or conditions, or ultimately, disqualify a pharmacy owner and remove all their premises from the register.”
 It also observed that “The GPhC’s inspection and enforcement powers are unique among the healthcare professional regulators.
 They give it significant scope to influence a number of areas including governance, risk management and safe staffing.”

-The PSA then noted that regulation by the GPhC may not be fit for purpose: “We are seeing large corporate chains accused of ‘hard sell’ tactics, and other questionable practices, that seem to prioritise profit over the best interests of both patients and registrants.
+The PSA then noted that regulation by the GPhC may not be fit for purpose:“We are seeing large corporate chains accused of ‘hard sell’ tactics, and other questionable practices, that seem to prioritise profit over the best interests of both patients and registrants.
 However, the regulation of ‘high street’ providers of healthcare is complex and piecemeal, and may not be fit for purpose.”